NTNU-IHB/PythonFMU/README.md

 In this example a python class named `PythonSlave` that extends `Fmi2Slave` is declared in a file named `pythonslave.py`.
 `pythonfmu` is a folder containing additional project files required by the python script, including `fmi2slave.py`.
 Project folders such as this will be recursively copied into the FMU.
 Multiple project files/folders may be added.

+### Note

+PythonFMU does not bundle Python, which makes it a tool coupling solution.
+This means that you can not expect the generated FMU to work on a different system (The system would need a compatible Python version and libraries) .
+PythonFMU does not automatically resolve 3rd party dependencies either.
+If your code includes e.g. `numpy`, the target system also needs to ahve `numpy` installed.

+PythonFMU requires a x64 Python installation (You are however free to build x86 binaries yourself).